 - Pour the sauce over the fish and sprinkle over the mushrooms and ginger.
 Cover with saran wrap and leave to marinate in the fridge for about 20 minutes.

-- Place several round cookie cutters or a wire cooling rack with legs at least 2.5cm/1in tall inside a wok.
-Leaving a minimum gap of 1/2in (1 cm) below the steamer, add water to the wok and bring to the boil over a medium-high heat.
+- I don't have a good steamer to cook the fish, so I had to improvise.
+Place several round cookie cutters or a wire cooling rack with legs at least 1 inch (2.5 cm) in tall inside a wok.
+Leaving a minimum gap of ½ inch (1.3 cm) below the steamer, add water to the wok and bring to the boil over medium-high heat.
 Below was my creative setting as cookie cutters were too low for my plate to be supported.